scottehastings16/adobe-target-mcp/README.md

 **Version 2.0.0**

 Model Context Protocol server for Adobe Target, enabling AI agents to create and manage Target activities, offers, audiences, and conversion tracking with automated dataLayer event generation.

+**MCP Standard Compliance:** This server follows the open Model Context Protocol standard and works with any MCP-compatible client (Claude Desktop, Claude Code, or other MCP clients).
+Configuration examples below use Claude Desktop/Code, but the same `mcpServers` format applies to all MCP clients.

-This is an experimental tool, and some feature may be quirky.
-Feel free to fork the tool and modify as you see fit.
+This is an experimental tool, and some features may be quirky.
+Feel free to fork and modify as you see fit.

 ## Critical: API Activity Limitations